home | faq

 How long will my dog be there?

-This depends on the amount of time essential to ensure your dog looks and feels his best, and how busy the studio is on that day.
+This depends on the amount of time essential to ensure your dog looks and feels his best.
+We allow 4 hours for each dogs spa appointment, however some do not require this much time.
 Please let us know if you have any special requests regarding time, and we will do our absolute best to accommodate you.
 Our usual drop off times are 9:00am and 1:30pm, and pick up times are 1:00pm and 5:00 – 6:00pm.

 Will my dog be in a kennel?